Antony Sheriff: Princess Yachts

 In May 2019, Princess Yachts announced record financial results of £340m turnover and £30m in operating profit.
 These figures are underpinned by record levels of productivity and employment at 3,200, up 50% since 2016.

+From 24th August 2023 was no longer CEO of Princess Yachts.

 Other board positions

-Further to his position as Executive Chairman of Princess Yachts Sheriff is also on the board of directors of several cutting-edge automotive companies.
+Sheriff is also on the board of directors of several cutting-edge automotive companies.

 Sheriff has sat on the Board of Directors of Rivian since 2016, the Michigan-based start-up developing a range of electrified sport utility vehicles and pick-ups designed for on- and off-road driving.

 Sheriff is also on the board of directors at Rimac, manufacturing electric hypercars and providing technology to automotive manufacturers.

 Sheriff is also on the board of directors of Pininfarina SpA, the famous car design firm and coachbuilder who will be building the new Pininfarina Battista 1900bhp electric hypercar that made its debut at the 2019 Geneva motor show.